aime-team/tf1-benchmarks/README.md

 1. [scripts/tf_cnn_benchmarks](https://github.com/tensorflow/benchmarks/tree/master/scripts/tf_cnn_benchmarks): The TensorFlow CNN benchmarks contain benchmarks for several convolutional neural networks.

-This branch is compatible with Tensorflow 1.13, 1.14 and 1.15
+This branch is compatible with Tensorflow 1.13, 1.14 and 1.15 (but not with Tensorflow 2.x)

 ## Usage